The Wahlfeld Building

 Havana is famous for their ducks, both on the water and at the schools.

-Fishing plays a major role in the lives of the locals.
+Fishing plays a major role in the lives of the community.

-Havana sits in the bend of the Illinois and Spoon River.
+Havana sits in the bend of the Illinois River.

 The River Room has two queen beds